BParesh89/Data-Science-Portfolio/README.md

 ### Machine learning

 #### Telecom Customer Churn
 This project is related to Churn analysis of customers in Telecom industry.
 Dataset for Telecom customer churn is picked up from [IBM Watson Sample datasets](https://www.ibm.com/communities/analytics/watson-analytics-blog/guide-to-sample-datasets/).
 This dataset contains total 7043 records.
 Each record is unique for a customer identified using feature customerID.
-Here the target column is Churn which contain values 'Yes' or 'No',so we need to classify whether customer with churn or not.Evaluation metric used here is roc-auc score and accuracy.I have compared performance of RandomForest and Logistic regression algorithms.This [notebook](http://nbviewer.jupyter.org/github/BParesh89/kaggle/blob/master/TelcoCustomerChurn/TelcoCustomerChurn.ipynb) contains analysis and prediction of this project.
+Here the target column is Churn which contain values 'Yes' or 'No',so we need to classify whether customer with churn or not.Evaluation metric used here is roc-auc score and accuracy.I have compared performance of RandomForest and Logistic regression algorithms.This [notebook](http://nbviewer.jupyter.org/github/BParesh89/kaggle/blob/master/TelcoCustomerChurn/TelcoCustomerChurn.ipynb) contains analysis and prediction of this project and data is present in [project repository](https://github.com/BParesh89/kaggle/tree/master/TelcoCustomerChurn) in csv format.

 #### Google Analytics Customer Revenue Prediction(EDA only using Google BigQuery)